 |Special Protection Features|

-Avira Antivirus enjoys a good reputation with users, and is rated highly.
-A number of reviewers commended its ease of use, while others criticized its support and the non-optional bloatware.
+Avira Antivirus enjoys a good reputation with its users, and is rated as "very good".
+A number of reviewers praised its ease of use, however, some did criticize its support.

 Alternatives to Avira Antivirus

 Are you looking for an antivirus program that offers more reliable security?
 The best-performing software from our assessment, Bitdefender, was the only service in our sample to receive a perfect "Advanced+" score from AV-Comparatives in its Real-World Protection Test.
 If that isn't enough, Bitdefender also includes a dedicated firewall and webcam protection.